 Here are the latest statistics published by the Health and Safety Executive in 2019.
-It’s important that we monitor figures closely to know how the asbestos industry is improving in the UK but also still highlight the vital need to asbestos testing.
+It’s important we monitor figures closely to know how the asbestos industry is improving in the UK, but also still highlight the vital need for asbestos testing.

-Mesothelioma is a form of cancer that takes many years to develop following the inhalation of asbestos fibres but is usually rapidly fatal following symptom onset.
-Annual deaths in Britain increased steeply over the last 50 years, a consequence of mainly occupational asbestos exposures that occurred because of the widespread industrial use of asbestos during 1950-1980.
-This is expected to decline however due to improved asbestos testing in more recent years.
+Mesothelioma is a form of cancer that takes many years to develop following the inhalation of asbestos fibres.
+Annual deaths in Britain increased steeply over the last 50 years, a consequence of occupational asbestos exposures that occurred because of the widespread industrial use of asbestos during 1950-1980.
+However, this is expected to decline due to improved asbestos testing in more recent years.

 The latest information shows:

-There were 2,526 mesothelioma deaths in Great Britain in 2017, a broadly similar number to the previous five years.
+- There were 2,526 mesothelioma deaths in Great Britain in 2017, a similar number to the previous five years

-The latest projections suggest that there will continue to be around 2,500 deaths per year for the rest of this current decade before annual numbers begin to decline.
+- The latest projections suggest there will continue to be around 2,500 deaths per year for the rest of this current decade, before annual numbers begin to decline